smuun/raspi/README.md

+# Current status & thoughts

+I've reached the limits of the QEMU implementation and my physical board is dead.
+Since this is a 10-year-old board anyway, I likely will not do much more work on this.

+BlogOS -- Excellent course.
+Highly recommended.

+Rust -- Ergonomics are great.
+Didn't offer many advantages over C for this very low-level project (interrupts, peripherals, etc.) and you still need to learn cc, as, ld.

 # BlogOS

 Loosely following https://os.phil-opp.com/.
 Adapted for the armv6 CPU in the raspberry pi 1 model B+.

 ## Done:
 - [X] Freestanding executable running on QEMU.
 See cargo config and target json for details (cross-compilation, custom linker.ld, etc).
 Pieced together from the internet and the arm reference manual.
-- [X] Bootloader.
+- [X] Bootloader from scratch.
 See `setup.S` -- no blog-os bootloader crate for ARM, plus it was kind of interesting to have to figure it out.
 - [X] Basic input and output over the raspi1's UART (configure the UART and read and write characters).
 This is instead of VGA text mode, which doesn't exist on